Super R-Type: Reception

 Super Gamer gave a review score of 74% stating: "It looks brilliant and plays well, but while graphical slowdown isn’t that bad, going back to the start of the level whenever you die soon becomes tedious."

 Re-releases

-On March 14, 2008, the game was released on the Nintendo Wii Virtual Console service in Europe and Australia.
+On March 14, 2008, the game was released on the Wii Virtual Console service in Europe and Australia.
 The game was made available on the Virtual Console in North America on March 17, 2008.
 However, it was removed from the Virtual Console on March 30, 2012 in North America and on March 31, 2012 in Europe.
+The game was re-released on the Nintendo Classics service on April 12, 2024.

+Legacy games company Retro-Bit released a SNES-compatible cartridge including the game alongside R-Type III: The Third Lightning in July 2018.